Le Studio Mobile

 This year, the Juno Awards were held in Vancouver and Le Studio Mobile was there again.
 Simon Bowers mixed Nickelback, Sara McLachlan, City in Colour, Simple Plan and Great Big Sea.
 Our thanks to producers John Brunton and Louise Wood of Insight Productions, Joan Tosoni, director, Karel Noordover, technical producer, as well as the audio team.

-Le Studio Mobile was also in Winnipeg for the NAAF Awards (many thanks to the producers: Jennifer Podemski, PJ Thompson, Emma Jaconello and Karel Noordover) and back in Montreal for the recording and mixdown of «Spirit of Brazil» for PBS and Amérimage/Spectra (our thanks to Pierre Touchette, Marie-Claude Filteau and Hélène Bouchard) and for the live broadcast of the Gala Artis for TVA (our thanks to Jean Guimond, Pascale Lortie, Jean Simard and Eric Desroches).
+Le Studio Mobile was also in Winnipeg for the NAAF Awards (many thanks to the producers: Jennifer Podemski, PJ Thornton, Emma Jaconello and Karel Noordover) and back in Montreal for the recording and mixdown of «Spirit of Brazil» for PBS and Amérimage/Spectra (our thanks to Pierre Touchette, Marie-Claude Filteau and Hélène Bouchard) and for the live broadcast of the Gala Artis for TVA (our thanks to Jean Guimond, Pascale Lortie, Jean Simard and Eric Desroches).

 February 2009: Technical improvements